-The Chairman determines the evaluation criteria and process for the evaluation of the Board, its committees and individual directors, based on input from the Board and the RNC.
+The Board agrees to evaluation criteria and process for the evaluation for itself, committees and individual directors, based on input from the Board and the RNC.
 The RNC is responsible for assisting the Board as required in relation to the performance evaluation of the Board, its committees and individual Directors, and in developing and implementing plans for identifying, assessing and enhancing Director competencies.